cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 </Definitions>

-To use this command, the following fields are required in your `wrangler.toml`.
+To use this command, the following fields are required in your `wrangler.toml`:

 <Definitions>